-Art.
-VI of the 1992 Constitution of Palau highlights that “the national government shall take positive action to attain these national objectives and implement these national policies: (…)provision of public education for citizens which shall be free and compulsory as prescribed by law”.
-It sets that “every person shall be equal under the law and shall be entitled to equal protection” and prohibits any discrimination on the grounds of “sex, race, place of origin, language, religion or belief, social status or clan affiliation”, while ensures preferential treatment for specific vulnerable groups, such as “minors, elderly, indigent, physically or mentally handicapped, and other similar groups” (section 5).
-The Palau National Code (PNC), Title 22, establishes compulsory education for all children between 6 to 17 years of age (art.
+Article VI of the 1992 Constitution of Palau highlights that ‘The national government shall take positive action to attain these national objectives and implement these national policies: … provision of public education for citizens which shall be free and compulsory as prescribed by law.’
+It sets that ‘every person shall be equal under the law and shall be entitled to equal protection’ and prohibits any discrimination on the grounds of ‘sex, race, place of origin, language, religion or belief, social status or clan affiliation’ while ensuring preferential treatment for specific vulnerable groups, such as ‘minors, elderly, indigent, physically or mentally handicapped, and other similar groups’ (Section 5).
+The Palau National Code, Title 22, establishes compulsory education for all children between 6 and 17 years of age (Art.
 159).

-The Ministry of Education (MoE) is responsible for administrating the education system, providing policy and management directions for primary and secondary education levels and for funded special education programmes.
+The Ministry of Education is responsible for administrating the education system, providing policy and management directions for primary and secondary education levels and for funded special education programmes.

-Concerning disability, an Interagency Task Force has been set up, consisting of representatives of special education, counselling and community services, health practitioners and of Palau Parents Network, under the lead of the Ministry of Health.
-The Task Force’s role is to coordinate disability-services targeted to children and their families, including education.
-Cooperation across the MoE, the Ministry of Health (MoH) and the Head Start Programme and the Ministry of Justice (MoJ) is in place for the implementation of programmes and integrated services for children with disabilities to comply with the IDEA provisions, as established in the Education Master Plan 2006-2016.
-In particular, the MoH holds the responsibility for health and health-related programmes, while MoE for educational programs for students with disabilities including those who are incarcerated , and the ROP Community Action Agency (PCAA) manages the Head Start, which provide counselling and community services.
-Interaction among agencies is required to ensure appropriate and coordinated services to meet the full needs of individuals with disabilities and their families (p.
-6).
+Concerning disability, an inter-agency task force has been set up consisting of representatives of special education, counselling and community services, health practitioners and Palau Parents Network, under the lead of the Ministry of Health.
+The task force’s role is to coordinate disability services targeted to children and their families, including in education.
+Cooperation across the Ministry of Education, the Ministry of Health, the Head Start Programme and the Ministry of Justice is in place for the implementation of programmes and integrated services for children with disabilities to comply with the IDEA provisions, as established in the 2006–16 Education Master Plan.
+In particular, the Ministry of Health holds the responsibility for health and health-related programmes and the Ministry of Education for education programmes for students with disabilities, including those who are incarcerated; the Republic of Palau Community Action Agency (PCAA) manages Head Start, which provides counselling and community services.
+Interaction among agencies is required to ensure appropriate and coordinated services to meet the full needs of individuals with disabilities and their families.

-While the Special Education Programme of the Ministry of Education (MoE) coordinates the identification procedures, the schools adopt and implement the protocols to “identify, locate and evaluate children” in need, including those with disabilities or leaners affected by socio-economic disadvantages.
-Besides the responsibility of the MoE, the Ministry of Health is involved concerning health issues together with the Republic of Palau Community Action Agency (PCAA) for counselling.
+While the special education programme of the Ministry of Education coordinates identification procedures, the schools adopt and implement the protocols to ‘identify, locate and evaluate children’ in need, including those with disabilities and learners affected by socio-economic disadvantages.
+Besides the responsibility of the Ministry of Education, the Ministry of Health is involved concerning health issues together with the PCAA for counselling.

 While the Disabled Person’s Anti-Discrimination Act regulates access to public buildings for persons with disabilities, accessibility is not fully guaranteed due to the lack of rehabilitation centres and assistive devices, including accessible communication formats, such as Braille or sign language interpretation.

-As prescribed by IDEA and the Programme and Services for Handicapped Children Act, schools and teaching and learning materials are required to be accessible and individualized reasonable accommodation and support are provided to ensure effective education and full inclusion.
+As prescribed by IDEA and the Programme and Services for Handicapped Children Act, schools and teaching and learning materials are required to be accessible, and individualized reasonable accommodation and support are provided to ensure effective education and full inclusion.

 Continuous training and professional development for parents and educators working with learners with disabilities is compulsory, as established by the US federal grant procedures.